Morfa Harlech National Nature Reserve, near Harlech

 The landscape and wildlife varies depending on which time of year you visit – here’s what to look out for.

-Other insects such as some of our rarest mining bees and solitary wasps depend on bare sand and you may spot a sand lizard, too.
+Other insects such as some of our rarest mining bees, solitary wasps and beetles depend on bare sand and you may spot a sand lizard, too.

 There are over 70 National Nature Reserves in Wales.